Home » Water Quality » Tap Water » Is Boston Tap Water Safe to Drink in 2024?

 How is Tap Water Treated in Boston?

-According to the MWRA’s website, Boston’s drinking water comes into contact with soil, rock, plants, and other material as it flows into the reservoirs.
+According to the MWRA’s website, Boston’s drinking water comes into contact with soil, rock, plants, and other materials as it flows into the reservoirs.
 That is the first step in the cleaning process.

-The MWRA has detailed how natural, undeveloped watersheds are a key part of keeping all water sources that are under the organization’s authority clean and clear.
-In addition, the Massachusetts Department of Conservation and Recreation organization undertakes daily patrols of the streams and reservoirs to ensure complete safety.
-As well, they conduct frequent testing of the waters.
+The MWRA has detailed how the natural, undeveloped watersheds are a key part of keeping all water sources under the organization’s authority clean and clear.
+In addition, the Massachusetts Department of Conservation and Recreation undertakes daily patrols of the streams and reservoirs to ensure complete safety.

-Watersheds are land areas that channel precipitation like rainwater and melted snow to larger bodies of water.
-The Massachusetts Water Resources Authority takes advantage of naturally occurring watersheds to gather, clean, and store Boston’s drinking water.
+Watersheds are land areas that channel precipitation, such as rainwater and melted snow, to larger bodies of water.
+The Massachusetts Water Resources Authority uses naturally occurring watersheds to gather, clean, and store Boston’s drinking water.

 In the MetroWest and Metropolitan Boston area, the Massachusetts Water Resources Authority tests its water on a near-constant basis, taking more than 1,600 water samples per month.